Analysis | The pandemic’s death toll is a tsunami anyone could see coming — if they looked

 What comes next is that the water returns, slowly and steadily rising to replace the water that receded and, then, to overpour its past boundaries.
 More and more and more water sweeping away buildings and drowning those who hadn’t anticipated its arrival.

 Maybe this metaphor is heavy-handed, but so be it.
-That the United States is seeing as many or more deaths per day from the novel coronavirus as it did during the deadliest period last spring is no more surprising than a tsunami’s floodwaters because, like the tsunami, we could see it coming.
+That the United States is seeing as many or more deaths per day from the coronavirus as it did during the deadliest period last spring is no more surprising than a tsunami’s floodwaters because, like the tsunami, we could see it coming.

-As of writing, The Post has tallied more than 270,000 deaths from covid-19, the disease caused by the coronavirus.
+As of writing, The Washington Post has tallied more than 273,000 deaths from covid-19, the disease caused by the coronavirus.
 Last spring, the White House coronavirus task force suggested that, with containment measures, we might see as many as 240,000 deaths.
 A few weeks later, President Trump began publicly disparaging those measures, and here we are.

 There have been more deaths from the coronavirus alone this year than there were in any single month of 2019.